M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Cloud/index.md

 ### Validation process

 To request code validation, partners should open an Implementation Support Request using the [Support Portal](https://m-files.force.com/s/).
-Customers without access to the Support Portal should email [support@m-files.com](mailto:support@m-files.com).
 Ensure that the Implementation Support Request contains a summary of the application you wish to be validated.
 If submitting an update to an already-validated application then please include a summary of changes.
 A member of the validation team will contact you and guide you through the process, including providing details on how to upload the application source code.

 ### Rules of thumb